Skip to main content

 Darcy-Weisbach is physically grounded — it works for any Newtonian fluid given (ρ, μ).
 The hard part is the friction factor, which has no closed-form solution in the turbulent regime.
 Colebrook–White is the industry standard; the explicit forms exist because in the 1970s an iteration cost real CPU time.
 Today the cost difference is irrelevant; we use Colebrook everywhere by default.

 The flagship pressure-drop calculator dispatches automatically: laminar exact (64/Re) below Re=2,300, linear interpolation across the transitional band, Colebrook for fully turbulent.
 This page simply runs all three in parallel so you can see how close the explicit forms are.
+New to the regimes?
+The Reynolds number guide explains why 2,000–4,000 is the transition and how to tell laminar from turbulent in the field.

 Friction-factor correlations — pick one